 6) Dine at Kalma (a 10 minute walk from downtown)

-Don’t miss the intimate experience at Kalma, a quaint Ushuaia, Argentina restaurant, which recently celebrated its 10th anniversary.
+Don’t miss the intimate experience at Kalma, a quaint Ushuaia, Argentina restaurant.
 The talented chef and owner, Jorge Monopoli, interacts with the 20 patrons throughout the meal, sharing interesting details about the delectable dishes.

 The wine pairings with generous pours complement the dishes perfectly.
 We enjoyed our first meal so much that we returned a second time during our three-night stay in Ushuaia, Argentina.